mvnaol2026/Gravity-Does-Not-Exist/EN/06_chapters_17-20.md

 The Moon hurtles around the Earth at a velocity of 3,681 kilometers per hour.
 This is a colossal speed — approximately one kilometer per second, which no fighter jet could ever hope to match.

-Furthermore, this is not a matter of a few hundred kilograms or a couple of dozen tons; it is roughly 1020 tons.
-Do you know what the twentieth power means?
+Furthermore, this is not a matter of a few hundred kilograms or a couple of dozen tons; it is roughly **10<sup>20</sup> tons.** Do you know what the twentieth power means?
 I do not know the name of such a number; one has to dig into a reference book — it is vastly greater than billions or trillions.
 And this massive juggernaut hurtles at a speed of one kilometer per second, continuously trying to break away from the Earth.

 Yet the Earth has grabbed onto it with something — with what they call "attraction" or "gravity" — and does not let go; it holds it!
 The Earth holds the Moon!
 The Moon hurtles along, continuously altering its location in cosmos, and the Earth grips it every single instant and does not let go; it holds it.